Jacob Emden: Views

 Emden was a traditionalist who responded to the ideals of tolerance being circulated during the 18th-century Enlightenment.
 He stretched the traditional inclusivist position into universal directions.

 Like Maimonides, he believed that monotheistic faiths have an important roles to play in God's plan for mankind, writing that "we should consider Christians and Muslims as instruments for the fulfilment of the prophecy that the knowledge of God will one day spread throughout the earth."
 Emden praised the ethical teachings of Christianity, considering them beneficial in removing the prevalence of idolatry and bestowing gentiles with a "moral doctrine".
 Emden also suggested that ascetic Christian practices provided additional rectification of the soul in the same way that Judaic commandments do.

 In many ways, Emden was a nuanced figure who navigated the tension between rabbinic and external historical sources.
 Emden often tempered the exclusionist approach of scholars like Solomon Aviad Sar-Shalom Basilea, who outright rejected non-rabbinic sources, by cautiously engaging with external historical claims.
 For example, in addressing contradictions between Talmudic and historical accounts, Emden sometimes reinterpreted rabbinic texts to align with external evidence, as seen in his treatment of the Talmudic story about Nero’s conversion.
 He also critiqued Azariah dei Rossi for uncritically accepting non-Jewish sources, but stopped short of branding him a heretic, instead viewing him as misguided.
-Emden’s approach reflects a balance between preserving the authority of rabbinic literature and cautiously integrating external historical insights, making him a moderate voice in the debate over the historicity of rabbinic claims.
+Emden's approach reflects a balance between preserving the authority of rabbinic literature and cautiously integrating external historical insights, making him a moderate voice in the debate over the historicity of rabbinic claims.

 He theoretically advocated the pilegesh (biblical concubinage), since the Sages stated "the greater the man, the greater his evil inclination", and cited many sources in support.
-He also suggested it might be permissible under certain circumstances for a Jewish man to cohabit with a single Jewish woman, provided that she is in an exclusive relationship with him that is public knowledge and where she would not be embarrassed to attend the mikveh.
+He also suggested it might be permissible under certain circumstances for a Jewish man to cohabit with a single Jewish woman, provided that she be in an exclusive relationship with him, and that their relationship is public knowledge so that she would not be embarrassed to attend the mikveh.
 He also wished to revoke the ban on polygamy instituted by Gershom ben Judah, believing it erroneously followed Christian morals.
 However, he admitted he lacked the power to do so.

 Emden wrote that he owned books containing secular wisdom written in Hebrew but would read them in the bathroom.
 He was opposed to philosophy and maintained that the views contained in The Guide for the Perplexed could not have been authored by Maimonides, but rather by an unknown heretic.